 There are also natural reasons for hair loss such as improper hair care that result in severe hair loss diseases like traction alopecia.
 Traction alopecia is a condition in which the hair fibers are pulled out from the hair follicle by a hairstyle that pulls on the roots of the hair fibers.
 Sometimes the strong chemicals that are used in hair treatments are kept on the hair for a longer period than they should be.

 So if you are experiencing hair loss, baldness, or thinning hair, always remember, many of the causes of hair loss are temporary and can be prevented with the right measures and proper care.
 Our approach to hair loss is multi-factorial, we take into effect nutrition, hormonal imbalances, lifestyle issues, and your past medical history in addressing the issue.
 Hormonal panels are typically performed and a natural balancing of your hormones is prescribed if needed as well as recommendations for diet and nutritional products to reverse thinning or premature hair loss.
-We understand that hair loss is multifaceted and will address these factors in a variety of treatment protocols.
+Our staff in Brownwood, Texas understands that hair loss is multifaceted and will address these factors in a variety of treatment protocols.
 Most hair loss is avoidable, so give yourself piece of mind that you have pursued all avenues in reversing your hair loss concerns.